Updated On : December 26, 2022

 Once you have understood the simple interest concept, you can quickly solve any question related to a simple interest in seconds.

-To find the Rateinterest rate on which Sagar borrowed money from the interested us find out,
+To find the Rate of interest on which Sagar borrowed money,

 Sagar had borrowed Rs.
 50,000, and he had to pay Rs.
 66,000 after five years